gradle/community/docs/events/gsoc/2025/jenkins-plugins-toolchain.md

 This project aims to make Gradle a first-class tool for Jenkins plugin development by introducing a modern, Kotlin-first convention plugin built on top of the [Gradle JPI plugin](https://github.com/jenkinsci/gradle-jpi-plugin).
 This convention plugin will strictly adhere to the principle of [Convention over Configuration (CoC)](https://en.wikipedia.org/wiki/Convention_over_configuration).
 Its objectives are to ensure full compliance with Jenkins hosting requirements, achieve feature parity with Maven-based workflows, and deliver a streamlined developer experience.
 By automating best practices for build, test, and release, this project empowers the Jenkins community with a robust, future-proof, and efficient Gradle-based ecosystem—improving both developer productivity and plugin reliability.

+For more details, refer to the [Project Idea Page](https://kotlinlang.org/docs/gsoc-2025.html#gradle-convention-plugin-for-developing-jenkins-plugins-easy-to-hard-90-hrs-to-350-hrs).

 <figure>
   <img src="https://github.com/jenkinsci/gradle-convention-plugin/blob/main/docs/img/logo.png?raw=true"  alt="Project Banner"  width="600">
   <figcaption style="font-size:14px; color:#f0f0f0; text-align:center; margin-top:8px; line-height:1.4; text-shadow: 1px 1px 2px rgba(0,0,0,0.7);">